-Title Insurance for Your Peace of Mind
+Title Insurance = Peace of Mind

 You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
+- Defective title — "Defective title" covers any number of problems with the title to your home.
+It can even include a "contested title".
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
-Any number of other complex problems define "Defective title."
-The title insurance company will uncover these problems, or if they miss them, protect you from financial loss - up to the amount of the policy.
+Many other complicated problems define "Defective title" or "Clouded Title."
+The title insurance company will uncover these title problems, or if they miss them, protect you from financial loss - up to the amount of the policy.

-Community Trust Lending Team at Norcom Mortgage-NMLS ID#71655 can answer questions about title insurance and many others.
-Give us a call: (203) 526-9345.
+Community Trust Lending Team at Norcom Mortgage-NMLS ID#71655 can walk you through the pitfalls of getting a mortgage.
+Call us: (203) 526-9345.